 Most of the celebrations are unsurprisingly held in Chinatown, but there’s also events at Queen Vic Markets, NGV, Melbourne Museum and other venues.

-The Year of the Rabbit kicks off on 22nd January 2023.
+The Year of the Dragon kicks off early 2024.

 18. Get your groove on at Laneway Festival